shabs-171/finance_dashboard/README.md

 - [ ] Polish the app
 - [ ] Look into Plaid's API to auto-fetch transactions from user's credit cards

-## Support

-If you need help with anything or want to request new features, you can reach me on [discord](https://discord.com/users/521872289231273994) 👍